What we do

 We have provided training to research and clinic staff on the legal and ethical aspects of working with human tissues and biomaterials.

-Health Data, AI, and Digital Technologies
+Health Data, AI & Digital Technologies

 At the heart of modern healthcare innovation lies data – sensitive, high-value, and increasingly regulated.
 We advise clients working with electronic health records, medical informatics platforms, AI- and ML-powered tools, and other data-driven technologies.